 Laurie was treated at Birmingham Children’s Hospital, the childhood cancer centre for much of England.
 The Engel family found the medical care there world-class, but the facilities and surroundings dismal.

 The Engel family set up the Laurie Engel Fund to try to ensure future patients have better conditions than Laurie did.
 Working initially with Teenage Cancer Trust, the fund raised £1.1m – and as a result a new £2.5m teenage unit opened in 2010.
-It has been a huge success, delighting patients, parents and staff and setting new standards at the hospital.
+It was a huge success, delighting patients, parents and staff and setting new standards at the hospital.

-The snag was that the unit created a big discrepancy between the facilities available to teenagers and to younger children, who are still being housed in the old, low-grade wards.
-Recognising the problem, Birmingham Children’s Hospital has launched a £4m appeal to bring all their cancer facilities into a similar class.
+The snag was that the unit created a big discrepancy between the facilities available to teenagers and to younger children, who were still being housed in the old, low-grade wards.
+Recognising the problem, Birmingham Children’s Hospital launched a £4m appeal to bring all their cancer facilities into a similar class.

 Please support us, Laurie, and all the children who will have to endure treatment for cancer in the future.